akashpaulmake/Make-Solutions/README.md

 ### Pre-Setup

 1. **Create a Custom Function**:
    - Before importing the scenario, use the custom function found in the [`functions`](custom_function/countof.js) folder.
-This function, `countof`, is required to count specific API calls.
+This function, `countof`, is required to count specific number of modules from a scenario.

 ### Step-by-Step Setup